 Yes.
 The Permitting Department issues building permits and enforces building standards which are unique to agricultural buildings (e.g., design standards for wind and roof loads, allowable area and fire code provisions).
 If the proposed use exceeds that of an agricultural building (e.g., public riding arenas, sales areas, etc.), more stringent standards may be applied.

-Permit fees are reduced for agricultural buildings located on properties within an Agricultural Production District and for properties zoned rural residential (RA) with a farm management plan prepared and approved by the King Conservation District (external link).
+Permit fees are reduced for agricultural buildings located on properties with existing agricultural use within an Agricultural Production District and for properties zoned rural residential (RA) with a farm management plan prepared and approved by the King Conservation District (external link).
 For additional detail, please contact Permitting Department staff at 206-296-6600.

 What are the application requirements for an agricultural building?